 Irrevocable trusts include blind trusts in many states, so lottery winners can claim their winnings without revealing their identity.
 Whether you win a huge Powerball-type lottery or just enough to attract unwanted attention, a blind trust transfers your winnings directly into the trust, usually with the help of an attorney.
 Your closest neighbors might not even know you’ve won the lottery.
 This helps avoid long-lost relatives and friends from asking you for handouts.
 Your beneficiaries also don’t know what you have in the trust.
 The administrator, or trustee, handles the management of your money in private, according to your instructions.

 If you want to protect your newfound wealth for the time being and control your assets later on, consider an asset protection trust.
 This type of irrevocable trust also eludes creditors.
-You can set up an asset protection trust outside of the U.S. for insulation from regulations that could affect your trust, depending on where you place your money.
+You can set up an offshore asset protection trust outside of the U.S. for insulation from regulations that could affect your trust, depending on where you place your money.
 You establish the trust for a certain number of years before regaining control over the trust.
+These are often established in the Cook Islands, a South Pacific nation known for laws making it difficult for foreign courts to order changes in how a trust is structured.

 Spending: Your Way